Kyle Sinckler: Harlequins

 Sinckler began his Harlequins career when Academy coach Collin Osborne saw him, aged 12, playing at one of his various positions, this time full back, against King's College School OB, Wimbledon, where his talent was immediately spotted.

 Sinckler graduated from the Harlequins Academy squad after playing his first game for the club in their 42–6 thrashing over Gloucester in round 2 of the 2011–12 Premiership although he only appeared for the last 5 minutes of the game.
 Sinckler only went on to play one more game for Harlequins in that same season, coming off the bench against Sale Sharks during their 37–25 victory in the 2011–12 LV Cup.
 During this season, Sinckler was sent to Richmond on loan, where he helped them earn promotion to National League 1.

 Sinckler then spent the whole of the following season playing at Harlequins where he made seven appearances, all of which were from the bench.
 He played in various competitions, and made his Heineken Cup debut against Zebre which Harlequins went on to win 53–5.
 Sinckler highly contributed to their 2012–13 LV Cup winning campaign, playing in four out of the six games, including the semi-final against Bath.

 Sinckler was sent on loan to Ealing Trailfinders at the beginning of the 2013–14 season; though intended to be for the entire league campaign, he was recalled by Harlequins.
 Sinckler made his way into the Harlequins match-day team, when Paul Doran-Jones sustained an injury early on in the season.
 He made his first appearance for the season during a 37–13 victory over Worcester Warriors.
 However, Sinckler did have to wait until mid-February to gain his first start for the team, which occurred in a 25–20 defeat to Gloucester.
 A week later, Sinckler went on to play his first full game for the club, which Harlequins narrowly defeated Worcester 21–20.
 Sinckler went on to start in their Premiership semi-final play-off tie against Saracens, which resulted in a 31–17 defeat.
 In May 2016, Sinckler was a member of the side that lost to Montpellier in the final of the European Rugby Challenge Cup.

 Bristol Bears

 On 27 January 2020, it was confirmed that Sinckler would join fellow Premiership side Bristol Bears, signing onto a two-year deal.
 It was agreed that Sinckler would remain at Harlequins for the remainder of the 2019–20 season, officially joining Bristol during the summer.
 On 16 October 2020 Sinckler started for the Bears side that defeated Toulon in the final of the EPCR Challenge Cup to win their first ever European trophy.
 Sinckler extended his contract with Bristol until the end of the 2023/24 season in October 2022.

+Toulon

+On 29 March 2024, Sinckler would end his England career as he signs for top French side Toulon in the Top 14 competition from the 2024-25 season.